rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 (e.g. the underlying cause of an issue is more subtle then what the observations suggest).

 I had a fun discussion with my wife, she is a statistician and data scientist working on pharmacological studies.
 We were discussing if a design of a clinical trial could be adjusted to software testing.
 There are some intriguing similarities.
-Obviously, humans are much more complex than programs and more targeted approaches are needed.
+Obviously, humans are much more complex than programs and different approaches will work better.
 A lot of this will be well understood by experts in some areas of programming (e.g. benchmark testing, UX testing), areas I may not know enough about.
 But it was a fun discussion and one that convinced me even more about the empirical nature of programming.

 In this analogy programmers are a crazy bunch of experimental scientists.
 In other words, to be good in programming you need to be good in empirical reasoning.
 Am I convincing you that programming is often an empirical process?